Schnema1/sma_home_manager_printer/README.md

 Many tanks to mitchese for this work.
 I did a copy to explain the installation process in more detail.

+This simple program prints the values of the [SMA Home Manager](https://www.sma.de/en/products/monitoring-control/sunny-home-manager-20.html)

+I wrote this as an initial test before implementing a fake ET340 in a Victron system.
+Use this at your own risk, I have no association with Victron but am providing this for anyone who already has an SMA Home Manager (and no room left in their fuse box for a further meter)

+# Prepare
-In order to get your arm file for Victron Multiplus II GX:

-Tested on a Windows machine:
+In order to get your arm file for Victron Multiplus II GX you need to compile the file.
+I have done this on a Windows machine.
+Follow these steps in order to get your armv7 file.

 1. Download and install go environment
 2. Check your env GOPATH=  (go env) and take note of the path.
 I added the \src Folder
 3. Download the files form mitchese